MoserMichael/python-obj-system/decorator.md

         return _LimitCalls(function, max_hits, log_calls)

     def wrapper(function):
+        print("wrapper function:", function)
         return _LimitCalls(function, max_hits, log_calls)

     return wrapper

 ```
-Lets use the LimitCalls decorator
-The defauls values for the parameters of the decorator are used. the LimitCalls function is called gets the the square\_me function as parameter
+Lets use the LimitCalls decorator, here the defauls values for the parameters of the decorator are used. the LimitCalls function is called and it receives the square\_me function as parameter

 __Source:__